 The College also has a defined benefit pension plan for classified office and service employees.
 The Plan provides retirement and death benefits based on the highest thirty-six months of consecutive earnings.
 Contributions to the plan are made in amounts sufficient to meet the minimum funding requirements set forth in the Employee Retirement Income Security Act of 1974.

-The measurement date of determining the benefit obligations and net periodic benefit cost was June 30, 2013 and 2012.
+The measurement date of determining the benefit obligations and net periodic benefit cost for the defined benefit plan were June 30, 2014 and 2013.

 The significant assumptions underlying the actuarial computations at June 30 were as follows: